 There was once a competition for artists.
 The task was to draw a picture which expressed peace.
 All the paintings were put in an exhibition.
 There were lots scenes of mountains and lakes, dawn skies and waves gently breaking on quiet shores.
 But the winning painting was a surprise.
 From the distance you could see dark stormy clouds, and a large tree buffeted by the wind and lashed by torrential rain.
 As you got closer you could see amongst the branches of the tree a bird's nest.
 And, in the nest, a bird was nestling over its young chicks.
 In the midst of the storm the tiny family was at peace in the great tree which sheltered them.
 The artist had expressed something we often fail to understand, that peace can be known even when everything around us is all but peaceful.
 And, the artist also understood that peace has to do with where we place our trust.
 The bird saw in the great tree a place of safety from all the dangers of life.
 We also see in the painting an illustration of the security the Christian has.
 We have come to shelter by faith, not in a tree, but in One who hung upon a tree to bear the storm of God's judgement against sin to ensure we could have peace with God.
 And, more than this, that we could know the peace of God in our hearts.
-Our place is not based on outward circumstances, nor simply a place of shelter but on a Person - the One Isaiah called the Prince of Peace.
-"For unto us a child is born, unto us a son is given: and the government shall be upon his shoulder: and his name shall be called Wonderful, Counsellor, Mighty God, Everlasting Father, The Prince of Peace.
-Of the increase of his government and peace there shall be no end."
+Our place is not endangered by outward circumstances nor simply a place of shelter.
+But a Person - the One Isaiah called the Prince of Peace.
+"For unto us a Child is born, unto us a Son is given; and the government will be upon His shoulder.
+And His name will be called Wonderful, Counselor, Mighty God, Everlasting Father, Prince of Peace.
+Of the increase of His government and peace there will be no end."
+(Isaiah 9:6-7a).